twitter/scoot/scheduler/server/README.md

 ## exposed scheduling parameters
 Scheduler api for the algorithm:
-- GetClassLoadPcts - returns the map of className:%
+- GetClassLoadPercents - returns the map of className:%
-- SetClassLoadPcts - sets the load %s from a map of className:%
+- SetClassLoadPercents - sets the load %s from a map of className:%
 - GetRequestorMap - returns the map of className:requestor_re, where requestor_re is the regular
 expression for matching requestor values in the job defs
 - SetRequestorMap - sets the map of className:requestor_re, where requestor_re is the regular